How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Scotch bonnets come in several varieties, each with a different flavor:

 However, the process of growing scotch bonnets will be the same, whether they are a more rare cultivar or the classic land variety.
-Pick the type that interests you most, and know that each plant can produce dozens of peppers.
+Pick the type that interests you most, and know that each plant can produce tons of peppers!

 Before you get planting, be sure you are timing things right.
-Scotch bonnets should be planted from seed indoors, before the end of the winter months.
+Scotch bonnets should be planted from seed indoors to extend their growing season.

-As a rule, plant scotch bonnet seeds indoors about 6 weeks before the last date of frost.
+As a rule, plant scotch bonnet seeds indoors about 6 weeks before the last frost date in your location.
 This indoor growth period is critical in preparing the plants for moving outdoors when the weather warms up.
 Or, grow your scotch bonnets indoors year round.

 Pepper seedling emerging from soil